-Table 4 shows calibration results for the core parameters k_v , λ , p_0 and k_f together with median target moments.
+Table 4 shows calibration results for the core parameters k_v , λ , p_0 and \bar{k}f together with median target moments.
+In addition, it shows δ .
 It shows the median across all countries, the median in each quadrant, and results for the four focus countries.
 Patterns are similar for means, but the mean is affected by a small number of outliers, in particular for \bar{k}f and k_v .
 Table A.10 in the Appendix shows all calibrated parameters, for all countries.
-Figure 4 shows the key parameters for all countries, graphing each against the most closely associated moment.
+Figure 4 shows the key parameters for all countries, graphing each against the most closely associated moment.13